 If NR access is shared, system information broadcast in a shared cell indicates a TAC and a Cell Identity for each subset of PLMNs (up to 12).
 NR access provides only one TAC and one Cell Identity per cell per PLMN.

 Each Cell Identity associated with a subset of PLMNs identifies its serving NG-RAN node.

+Global Cell Identities and Global NG-RAN Node Identities should include the first PLMN ID within the common subset of PLMN IDs supported by the serving AMF and broadcast for the cell, following the order of broadcast in SIB1.